VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - Your AC increases by 1.
 - If you fail a Concentration check, you can choose to end the spell to automatically succeed on the check.

+## Martial Adept [New]

+You have martial training that allows you to perform special combat maneuvers.
+You gain the following benefits:
+- You learn two maneuvers of your choice from among those available to the Battle Master archetype in the fighter class.
+If a maneuver you use requires your target to make a saving throw to resist the maneuver's effects, the saving throw DC equals 8 + your proficiency bonus + your Strength or Dexterity modifier (your choice).
+- You gain one superiority die, which is a d6 (this die is added to any superiority dice you have from another source).
+This die is used to fuel your maneuvers.
+A superiority die is expended when you use it.
+You regain your expended superiority dice when you finish a short or long rest.
+If you have no other superiority dice other than the one granted by this feat, you gain a second superiority die.

 ## Mechanical Expert [Kingslayer059]

 _Requirement: Warforged_